 Being an Executor can be overwhelming, particularly when you are grieving, but rest assured we can guide you through.

 Do Executors get paid?

 It depends.
 If you are a beneficiary of the will it is presumed that your benefit will cover your costs.
-If you’re not a beneficiary then you can apply to the Supreme Court for commission.
+If you are not a beneficiary, then you can apply to the Supreme Court for commission.

 What if I’m not up to the job?

-Just because you have been named an Executor doesn’t mean you have to accept the responsibility.
+Just because you have been named an Executor, does not mean you have to accept the responsibility.
 If there is another Executor named, they can take on the whole of the job, or if you are the sole executor you can apply to the court to appoint someone else.
 You cannot change your mind later though – giving up the responsibility is final.

 Do I need a Lawyer?